adarshgautam101/Medical-analyzer-report/README.md

-8# Medical Report Analyzer (Express & MongoDB Implementation)
+# Medical Report Analyzer (Express & MongoDB Implementation)

-> A comprehensive full-stack web application for patients to upload medical reports, and doctors to analyze patient health data with AI-powered insights, real-time analytics, and centralized logging.
+> A production-hardened full-stack web application for patients to upload medical reports and doctors to analyze patient health data with AI-powered insights, real-time analytics, and role-based access control.

 ---